Sakura Diaries: Plot

 When Mizuki collapses and is hospitalized, Touma learns that she is his best friend Kouji's little sister and that she has been battling leukemia.
 When Kouji gets in trouble for shoplifting, Touma talks some sense into him.
 Urara takes on extra jobs to get a Christmas present for Touma, but when one of the hostess club patrons gets raunchy, she is saved by Ryuichi Kazama, a childhood friend who is ordered by Urara's father to be her home tutor and to secretly spy on them.
 When Ryuichi learns that Touma and Urara are living together, he kicks Touma out without telling Urara, and then tries to make a move on her.
 After Urara declines, Ryuichi conspires with Mashu to kidnap and to beat up Touma, but the plan goes awry when he pushes Touma in front of Mashu's car.
 Touma survives with a broken arm, but Urara does not know about it until later, as she breaks ties with Ryuichi.
-While Touma tries to recover, Akimoto learns Mashu is involved and attacks him, however, he is stabbed in the back and is hospitalized as well.
+While Touma tries to recover, Akimoto learns Mashu is involved and attacks him, however, he is stabbed in the back and hospitalized as well.

-Touma's arm heals in time for the real exams; his test scores place him with S Shuu University, but he misses the school's deadline to enroll because of his attention to Akimoto's hospital bills.
-That leaves him with K Sawa and eventually Keioh, both of which reject him.
+Touma's arm heals in time for the real exams, and his test scores qualify him for S Shuu University, but he misses the school's deadline to enroll because of his attention to Akimoto's hospital bills.
+That leaves him with K Sawa and eventually Keio, both of which reject him.
 Frustrated with his bad luck, he smashes the windows of his middle school, but the police arrest Urara, whose student ID was found at the scene of the crime.
 Urara agrees to take the blame and declines her college admission.
 Touma's "little sister" childhood friend Momoe Shimizu visits for spring break.
 Touma sleeps with the big-breasted cram school receptionist Etsuko Koiwai.
 He encounters Kotomi Hayashibara, a twin-tailed high school student who idolizes Urara; she sleeps with Touma in order to frame him for infidelity.
-After the resulting fallout with Urara, Touma meets and sleeps with a shy, glasses-wearing Mieko Hotta.
+After the resulting fallout with Urara, Touma meets and sleeps with a shy, glasses-wearing girl named Mieko Hotta.
 He eventually returns to Urara, who challenges him to ascend and descend the temple stairs a hundred times before agreeing to take him back.
-They must deal with her father's return.